root-daemon/AcademiaPro/README.md

 ## Why Academia ?

 - Mobile-First approach
-- Faster and Elegant
+- Fast, Zippy and RAM Friendly
 - Open source
-- Better User-Experience
-- Not clumsy
+- Time table generator
+- Safe, Secure yet transparent
-- Ad-free
+- No bloat

 ### Idea behind

 > Academia is a mess. we scraped it so, we know it. lol.
 And we got SRM Check but its bloated with useless crap and ads.
-So here we are with our take
+So here we are with our take.
+We aren't responsible for the slow loading times, blame the SRM servers, we tried our best.

+> [!WARNING]
+> Hi